Can ‘Brother Nature’ Escape The Ghosts Of Social Media Past?

 “There’s so much negativity and so many messed up things going on in the world right now,” he says, “it’s like — it should just be your duty as a human being to be the light and just be a good person.”

-As an adult, Peña does his best to walk the talk.
+As an adult, Peña does his best to walk his talk.
 He set up a charity at 18 (shortly after things blew up for him), The Everybody Eats Foundation, to help families get access to food.
 The cause resonates with him because as a kid he often went hungry.

 “Growing up, all we needed was help,” he says.
 “We should just, as people, help each other.
 With great power comes greater responsibility and my duty as a human being is to just help others with this ‘talent’ I was given.”